AndyRightNow/ESL-Suite-Rocket-Adventure-Game/README.md

 engine can only make this kind of game with limited functionalities.
 For the sake of easier maintainence I make a engine instead of dumping codes around plainly in the file.
-The horizontal lines in the diagram mean there is data communication between and vertical lines denote it's funtionality.
+The horizontal lines in the diagram mean there is data communication between and vertical lines denote its calling hierarchy.

 **Components:**